inburenev/fpp_forager_numerics/README.md

 # Repository Overview

-This repository contains the code used for numerical simulations.
-It has two distinct components:
+This repository contains the code for **numerical simulations of a jump process with a drift**.
+It was used to produce the results presented in the paper

+I.N.
+Burenev, S.N.
+Majumdar *First-passage properties of the jump process with a drift.
+Two exactly solvable cases*,
+J. Phys.
+A: Math.
+Theor.
+58 (2025), 315001  [arXiv:2504.05409](https://arxiv.org/abs/2504.05409)

+---

+This repository has two main components:

 1. **C Program**: The primary tool for simulations.
 2. **Jupyter Notebooks**: Used for generating plots.

----

 ## FPP: First Passage Properties Simulation